-It was the first week in July 2017 that a close friend of ours moved to Cornwall.
+During the first week of July 2017 a close friend of ours moved to Cornwall.
 They are a special family, the lovely Michelle, her husband Dave, son Corvan and also their beautiful raven Odin.
-We entered the Aviary to meet him and words cannot express the feeling when you are in close proximity to such a sublime creature.
+We entered the Aviary to meet him and words cannot express the way one feels when in close proximity to such a wonderful creature.

-They were delighted to meet Morvaugh the Sea ‘Oss and she used her powerful and protective energy to bless their home.
+Michelle and Dave were delighted to meet Morvargh my Sea ‘Oss when she gave her powerful, protective energy while blessing their home.

-The Mari Lwyds in Wales tradition is to bring good fortune to households:
+The Mari Lwyds in the Welsh tradition bring good fortune to households:

 “The Mari Lwyd (the Grey Mare) is a pre-Christian tradition said to bring good luck.
 People made a horse figure from a horse’s skull, with decorative ears and eyes attached.
 They adorned it with colourful reins, bells, and ribbons and wrapped it with a white sheet that is carried around on a pole.
 The Mari Lwyd and its party would go door-to-door, singing and challenging the families inside to a battle of rhyming insults in Welsh.
 At the end of the battle of wits (known as pwnco) the group would be invited into the house for refreshments.”